Muted celebrations of Dutch king's birthday amid pandemic | Taiwan News | 2021/04/27

 This year, the national holiday comes with lockdown fatigue rising and a day before an easing of some restrictions even though hospitals are having to postpone regular medical procedures so they can focus on the high level of COVID-19 patients.

-King Willem-Alexander was marking his 54th birthday in the southern city of Eindhoven, a city that brands itself as a hub for high-tech innovation, for a digital version of the annual royal walkabout.
+King Willem-Alexander marked his 54th birthday in Eindhoven, a southern city that brands itself as a hub for high-tech innovation, with a largely digital version of the annual royal walkabout.

+The king, who publicly expressed regret last year for going on a vacation in Greece during the pandemic, paid tribute to care workers unable to join festivities.

+“Our hearts go out to the people who can't celebrate today," he said, adding that he hoped for “a normal King's Day next year."

-This year, for the second straight year, cities are encouraging people to stay home.
+This year, for the second straight year, authorities encouraged people to stay close to home.

 The capital, Amsterdam, urged residents to celebrate according to lockdown guidelines with a maximum of one visitor, but added “you can still dig out the orange T-shirt or silly hat and hang out the flag.”

-The central city of Arnhem, meanwhile, was bracing for possible violent confrontations between football hooligans and a protest against the government.
+Arnhem, meanwhile, was bracing for possible violent confrontations between football hooligans and the protest against the government.

-In an attempt to prevent rioting, the city's mayor, Ahmed Marcouch, gave police special powers for the day to check people coming into Arnhem and imposed a limit of 500 people for a demonstration at the central market place.
+In an attempt to prevent rioting, the city's mayor, Ahmed Marcouch, gave police special powers for the day to check people coming into Arnhem and imposed a limit of 500 people for the demonstration.

 Marcouch said that demonstrations are a constitutional right, but that “signals of the risk of rioting at different locations in the city endanger that right to demonstrate.”